 It can be tempting to take money out of your retirement account for an unexpected expense.
-But it’s not a good idea to tap into your retirement savings because you’ll be putting your financial security at risk.
+But tapping into your retirement savings before you actually retire can put your financial security at risk.
+Here’s how.

 You may need to pay an additional 10% in taxes.